 The Secretariat, the OSA’s permanent administrative office, is located in the Swiss capital of Bern.
-Here, a motivated team of 17 staff provides a multitude of services to Swiss Abroad around the world.
+Here, a motivated team provides a multitude of services to Swiss Abroad around the world.
 Several affiliated organisations, such as the Foundation for Young Swiss Abroad and educationsuisse are also administered by the Secretariat.

 It is a modern service centre with a wide variety of specialised services available to all Swiss expatriates.
-Information, advice and details can be provided on social security and health insurance, military service, study grants and training matters.
+Information, advice and details can be provided on social security and health insurance, military service, education and training matters.
 In addition, the OSA organises holiday camps, sports activities and numerous other offers for young Swiss Abroad.

 The Legal Department has been set-up to advise Swiss citizens living abroad on general legal questions concerning Swiss law.
 It deals in particular with social security insurance matters and informs those considering emigrating or returning to Switzerland on their rights and obligations.

-Saturday, 15 September saw the ‘Young Swiss Citizen Celebration’ being held for the third time in Victoria.
-15 young Swiss who recently celebrated their 18th birthday, and therefore have become fully-fletched Swiss citizens with all the rights and obligations that this entails, followed the invitation by the Hon.
+Saturday, 5 October saw the ‘Young Swiss Citizen Celebration’ being held for the fourth time in Melbourne.
+13 young Swiss who recently celebrated their 18th birthday, and thus became fully-fletched Swiss citizens, followed the invitation by the Hon.
 Consul, Manuela Erb, to a luncheon at the Swiss Club of Victoria.
-They were accompanied by their mums and dads, grandparents and brothers and sisters.
+They were accompanied by families and friends.

 OSA PRESS RELEASE: Bern, 13 June 2018 – The Organisation of the Swiss Abroad (OSA) representing the interests of 751,800 compatriots living abroad, is disappointed that the Council of States today rejected Motion 17.3626 by 30 votes to 9 with 4 abstentions.
 The Council of States has decided not to follow the majority of its Foreign Policy Commission (APK-S) and has rejected a motion calling on PostFinance to accept Swiss Abroad on similar terms as citizens residing in Switzerland.
 The problem that has existed for our compatriots living abroad for ten years remains unresolved.